antz29/java-test/README.md

 | :---     | :---: | :---: |
 | Buy 2 tins of soup and get a loaf of bread half price | yesterday | for 7 days |
 | Apples have a 10% discount | from 3 days hence | until the end of the following month |

-### Inputs
- All basket items added via the command prompt.

-### Outputs
-All outputs must print to the command line.

 ### Tests
    - Price a basket containing: 3 tins of soup and 2 loaves of bread, bought today,